 This stateful specification has a few limitations.
 For instance, both the user and object tables are unbounded.
 Nevertheless, this is not a major issue in many practical applications in which membership status of users and objects do not change frequently.
 Also, due to nature of phases 1 and 2 in table 2, all action requests need to be received before they can be processed.
 Thus during phase 2 of interval, no requests will be accepted.
 The ordering of tasks in two phases ensures that the requests received during the time interval will affect the authorization values that hold at the upcoming state.
 These constraints may be unacceptable for certain application scenarios.
 Addressing such limitations of the stateful specification is not the primary focus of this paper.
 Note that the current stateful specification design allows user and object data structures to be maintained in a distributed manner so that if a user membership status changes, it does not require updating data structures of other users and objects in the system.
 One can design alternate stateful specifications for the same stateless specification with different trade-offs.
-For instance, one can maintain data structures that involve both users and objects.
-But any changes in any object's group membership status will entail updating entries for all users in the system.
+For instance, one can maintain a single data structure that involves both users and objects.
+But changes in any object's group membership status will entail updating entries for all users in the system.
+This would have limitations in distributing it.